lgblgblgb/xep128/README.md

 construct to set RAM size up with :XEP RAM 128 (it will set 128 Kbytes of RAM).
 This also causes the emulated EP to reboot.

+# Configuration and command line

+Xep128 is not a GUI oriented emulator.
+Its only GUI level component is the emulator window, and the OSD (On-Screen Display).
+Though it's possible to configure the emulator.

+First, Xep128 has some built-in defaults, so it can run without any previous configuration step.

+Second, Xep128 can read a text based config file.
+By default it tries to use
+@config (@ means the user preference directory).
+On start-up, it writes the @config-sample file (it is also noted in a message window, with the full path, so you can learn what '@' means).
+You can use this file to rename it to config (in the pref directory of course) with some customization.
+You can also override the config file to be used with the -config command line switch (there, you should use the '@' syntax as well, if you need the pref directory, otherwise Xep128 will try to find the file in various directories, but currently it is NOT possible to give a full path at a given location!).
+That template file can be useful, as it has even comments about the syntax and meaning of a given option.

+Third, you can use command line switches, which overrides both the built-in config, and the configuration read from a file.
+You can even use the "-config none" option to de-activate config file reading, if you need only your options.

+To learn about command line switches, you can use the -help switch.

+Basically, both the command line and configuration file syntax has the same options, but in the config file you say "key = value" where in command line you need to specify "-key value" format.
+If you use the "-config" switch, it must be the first command line argument though.

+By default, Xep128 tries to load "combined.rom" from segment zero as the ROM image.
+It's simple a concated series of ROM images, starting from segment zero (thus the EXOS).
+Of course you can override even this with "-rom@00 myexos.rom" for example in the command line, or with the "rom@00 = myexos.rom" config file line.
+Since combined.rom is one big file loaded from segment zero, if you override the rom@00 value, to load only your EXOS, still you will loose all of the other concated images, as combined.rom treated a single entity.
+Of course you can specify other ROM images as weil from different segments like "rom@0c" (ROM image from segment 0x0C) or such.
+Note, that as with all of the file operations done by the emulator, you can use the '@' syntax, and you can't specify an absolue path.
+If you only write some file name (without '@') Xep128 will try some default directories (like the location where the executable is), but you can't say a full path, as it will be tried to prefixed with the "guess directories" as well.

 # Known problems

 There are many!
 I repeat myself: Xep128 is not a generic, or good emulator for